mjsottile/wsu_math300_fall17/jupyter/README.md

-ipython notebooks for reference from lectures.
+Jupyter notebooks for reference from lectures.

+Supporting data files are provided in the subdirectories in here.